singhdeepesh20/singhdeepesh20/README.md

 A model that works once in a notebook and a system that holds up under production traffic are different problems, and I'm more interested in the second one.

-I build things myself before reaching for a library.
-I read the paper before the explainer because the tradeoffs live in the paper, not the summary.
-When something breaks in production, I write down what I learned — that's where the real engineering lessons are.
+I don't just prototype AI features—I ship AI products end to end: designing the architecture, building the pipeline, hardening it against real traffic, and owning what happens when it breaks.
+When something fails in production, I write down what I learned—that's where the real engineering lessons are, not in the first version that worked once.

 <div align="center">
 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:00C6FF,50:00E5A0,100:FFB347&height=4&section=header" width="100%"/>